 Letter to a Loved One

-The “Letter to a Loved One” is an educational role-playing activity.
-The students must write a letter to a person of their choice, while pretending that they are one of 4 characters from the October Crisis.
+The October Crisis affected thousands of people who experienced it in very different ways.
+This exercice puts a little educational spin for a role-playing activity!
+In it, after conducting their own researches, the students must write a letter to a person of their choice, while pretending that they are one of four characters we provide that are living through the October Crisis.